cedagbo/portfolio/README.md

 </ul>

 ## Licence
 Licensed under MIT License.
-See license file for more information
+See license file for more information.

 Copyright (c) 2022 cedagbo